tendermint/budget/docs/How-To/api/README.md

 ---
 Title: REST APIs
-Description: A high-level overview of how the REST API interfaces work for the budget module.
+Description: A high-level overview of gRPC-gateway REST Routes in budget module.
 ---
-## REST APIs
+## gRPC-gateway REST Routes

-In order to test out the following REST APIs, you need to set up a local node to query from.
+In order to test out the following REST routes, you need to set up a local node to query from.
 You can refer to this [localnet tutorial](./Tutorials/localnet) on how to build `budgetd` binary and bootstrap a local network in your local machine.

 Query the values set as budget parameters http://localhost:1317/cosmos/budget/v1beta1/params